-There are quite a few options for aspiring designers depending on their area of expertise, so let’s walk through each one while including a link to a New York university graduate program that checks all the boxes.
+There are quite a few options for aspiring designers depending on their area of expertise, so let’s walk through each one while including a link to a New York University graduate program that checks all the boxes.

 As an artist or marketer looking to break into design, the key is going to come in learning all the tech skills necessary to use graphic design software (like the Adobe Suite).
 The Rochester Institute of Technology has an excellent graduate program for generalists called Visual Communication Design.

 This is about merging the user experience (UX) from a marketing perspective with the technical development of a user interface (UI).
 If this sounds right up your digital alley, check New York Institute of Technology’s graduate program in UX/UI.

 - Game Design: Design is a fairly broad field, which also incorporates the ever-growing world of game design.
 The video game industry has grown so much in the past couple of decades that it currently produces more revenue (and employs more people) than Hollywood.

-- Motion Design/Animation: Some designers excel on the software side of graphic design, particularly in producing assets that can move over a fixed time span.
-Motion design, or animation, was popularized all the way back when Pixar first started (the first project being the CGI in the original Star Wars trilogy).
+- Motion Design/Animation: Some designers excel on the software side of graphic design, particularly in producing assets that can move over a fixed period.
+Motion design, or animation, was popularized back when Pixar first started (the first project being the CGI in the original Star Wars trilogy).

 Make sure to take a little time to peruse the career services information, and even consider meeting up with the admissions team to get more insight regarding the university’s partnership programs.
 It’s also worth inquiring as to the online education options available, particularly if you’re already juggling family and work responsibilities.

 Online Design Programs in New York

 Speaking of online courses, let’s briefly outline a few online MFA options that offer their courses entirely online.
 E-learning is a great option for folks who just can’t fit full-time onsite classes into their busy schedules.

-To start off, New York University (NYU) is one of the few completely online options for aspiring designers with their MS in Integrated Design & Media.
-This program will require 30 credits hours, with a typical tuition and fees rate per credit hour of $2,500.
+To start, New York University (NYU) is one of the few completely online options for aspiring designers with their MS in Integrated Design & Media.
+This program will require 30 credit hours, with a typical tuition and fee rate per credit hour of $2,500.